 Credit risk is the risk of suffering financial loss in the event that the Group's customers or counterparties fail to fulfil their obligations to the Group.
-It arises mainly from loans and advances, debt securities held and counterparty credit risk arising from derivative contracts entered into with customers or counterparties.
+It arises mainly from advances to customers, debt securities held and counterparty credit risk arising from derivative contracts entered into with customers or counterparties.
 It can also arise from trading and treasury activities.